Water-related equipment and sustainable energy solutions are improving lives in Africa, as outlined by George Mbugua, CEO of Davis & Shirtliff.

 “Solar is going to be increasingly important, as people want to operate their economies without polluting the environment.
 People in Africa are also beginning to use electric vehicles, and they can use solar power to recharge their batteries.”

-D&S’ latest business segment, meanwhile, is irrigation equipment.
+The latest business segment of Davis & Shirtliff, meanwhile, is irrigation equipment.
 Water sprinklers, for example, are designed to meet varied irrigation requirements in agricultural and landscape applications, whilst drip irrigation fittings are manufactured to high standards to ensure efficient use of water.

 Irrigation, together with industrial chemicals, are the new frontiers that D&S is looking at as areas of growth.